slowmist/Blockchain-dark-forest-selfguard-handbook/README.md

 >Privacy Guide: Fight Surveillance with Encryption and Privacy Tools<br>
 >https://www.privacytools.io/

 The above website is comprehensive listing a number of tools.
-It also recommends some cryptocurrency exchanges, wallets, etc. However, it should be noted that I don't use very many tools listed on the website, because I have my own way.Thus,you should also develop your own way, with comparing and improving continuously.
+It also recommends some cryptocurrency exchanges, wallets, etc. However, it should be noted that I don't use very many tools listed on the website, because I have my own way.
+Thus, you should also develop your own way, with comparing and improving continuously.

 Here are some highlights of the tools that I suggest that you should use.